Ad

 Detailed Comparison

 Requestly appears to have several advantages over HTTPie, particularly in popularity, activity, maturity and features.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Requestly wins